atomgalaxy/wg21-replacement-function/replacement-function.md

   ...
   `=` _constant-expression_ `;`

-where the _constant-expression_ evaluates to a pointer-to-function or pointer-to-member-function.
+where the _constant-expression_ is an expression that designates a function (such as a reference-to-function or reference-to-member-function).

 We will call this function the **target**.

 The associated function cannot have been declared previously.

 A call expression that resolves to a function thus declared instead resolves to the target.
 This may render the program ill-formed.

+**Notes:**

+- The target need not have the same type as the function declaration that was selected would suggest.
+- This feature is *not* the same as calling the target function from the body (see example with immovable types).

+**OPEN QUESTION:** should we allow pointer-to-function and pointer-to-member-function too?
+It's technically a bit weird, type-wise, but syntax-wise it's nicer.
+This paper allows pointer-to-function and pointer-to-member-function, and uses it.

+**OPEN QUESTION:** what should we call this feature?
+Function aliases?
+GDR points out that "replacement function" is close to "replacable function", which is a term of art already.

 ## Example 1: simple free function aliases